Spartanburg DUI Accident Attorney

 - Pain and suffering.
 Bodily injuries are painful and keep people awake all night.
 Many of our clients deal with depression or anxiety, which also deserve compensation.

-The Solicitor’s Office does not file a civil claim on your behalf.
-Instead, contact Hart Law so we can begin your case.
+The Solicitor’s Office does not file a civil case on your behalf.
+Instead, contact Hart Law so we can begin your injury claims.

 Evidence in a DUI Accident Case